10 Reasons to Ditch the Auto-Scrolling Slider on Your Website (Yes, Even in 2026)

 Cognitive load is real.
 Users shouldn’t have to “chase” information across a slideshow just to understand what you offer.

 Instead: Keep content scannable.
 Say more with less.
-Use bold headers, easy layouts, and whitespace.
+Use bold headers, easy fonts, and whitespace.

 6. They Take Control Away from Users